slcorp/RTView-ClearBlade/README.md

 # RTView ClearBlade Demo

+## Overview
+By following the steps, described below, you will be:
+* Installing and running an RTView data server on your local computer.
+* Installing and running a node script that subscribes to a few ClearBlade topics and pushes the data to the RTView data server.
+* Viewing preexisting displays, populated by data, coming via a servlet within RTView, through your free trial account on RTViewCloud.

 ## Goals
 RTView-ClearBlade demo will:
 * Show how easy it is to display ClearBlade topics in graphical and highly configurable displays in the Cloud.